bio-raum/FooDMe2/docs/help/troubleshooting.md

 export HTTPS_PROXY="myproxy.adress.com:80"
 ```

-Next, you need to tell the container to import this variable for it becomes visible to the processes.
+Next, you need to tell the container to import this variable for it to become visible to the processes.
 You do this by adding the `envWhitelist` parameter to the dependency manager configuration in your config (wether local or remote):

 ```bash
 singularity {